ryonakano/reco/README.md

 ### Reporting Bugs or Suggesting Improvements

 Simply [create a new issue](https://github.com/ryonakano/reco/issues/new) describing your problem and how to reproduce or your suggestion.
-If you are not used to do, [this section](https://docs.elementary.io/contributor-guide/feedback/reporting-issues) is for you.
+If you are not used to it, [this section](https://docs.elementary.io/contributor-guide/feedback/reporting-issues) is for you.

 ### Writing Some Code